livingdocsIO/documentation/public/architecture/README.md

 - **Elasticsearch (ES)**: The editor provides the user with a search, powered by an elasticsearch secondary index.
 Only servers in editing mode need access to this service.

 ## External services
 For specific features, livingdocs uses external services.
+All external systems expose a REST interface, so only ports 443 and 80 are required.

 ![API Link](./architecture-external-services.png)